vaishalijhalani/library-system/README.md

 	Django 1.11.6

-2. ./install.sh to install all the dependencies, run the server and populate the database.
+2. Run ./install.sh to install all the dependencies, run the server and populate the database.
 Put this url in chrome http://127.0.0.1:8000/

 3. library-system